myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-03T05:30:38.273Z
+>
+> The best place to try out a evolution of `bluesky_text` is deck.blue. deck.blue uses `bluesky_text` for almost 100% of its text-related processing, so you will see the package's features everywhere :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-03T05:07:33.604Z
+>
+> #Dart and #Flutter devs, there has been a dramatic evolution in `bluesky_text` over the past few weeks.
+There is no change in interface.
+Just use the latest `bluesky_text` and the following specs will apply to your app :)

+- Auto link shortening
+- Better link extraction algo
+- Markdown style link

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-03T03:06:09.029Z
 >
 > dude, challenge accepted